Wines

 • Australia: Yalumba is Australia's most notable producer of Viognier, especially in the Eden Valley, where the loam and clay soils contribute to the wine's perfumed aromatics and complexity.
 The country's diverse climate allows for a range of Viognier styles, from aromatic and fresh to richly textured and full-bodied.

 • New Zealand: Particularly in the North Island's Hawke's Bay Region, Viognier is used both as a single varietal and blended with Syrah to produce wines that are highly aromatic and maintain a lively acidity, thanks to the region's combination of heat and sea breezes.
+If you want to learn more about Syrah wines, check out our comprehensive in-depth profile.

 Tips for Serving and Storing Viognier Wines